psygreg/linuxtoys/README.md

 # LinuxToys
 A collection of tools for Linux in a user-friendly way.
+For Fedora-based and Universal Blue immutable systems, see [LinuxToys Atom](github.com/psygreg/linuxtoys-atom).

 ![LinuxToys](https://github.com/psygreg/linuxtoys/blob/8836d345c41cf867e0d26aeb6cb88baf78835e5a/src/scrnshot.png)